firecow/swarm-app/README.md

 ## Certain things are hard to redeploy

-Redeploy swarm config's can be hard. `--config-content-checksum-rewrite` to the rescue
+Updating swarm config's can be a pain. `--config-content-checksum-rewrite` to the rescue

 Going from `replicated` to `global` and vice versa, no problem